top of page

 Age/Grade Level: High school

-Homework: Students will be responsible for completing weekly reading assignments, weekly practice questions and worksheets, labs, and module tests.
+Homework: Students will be responsible for completing weekly reading assignments, weekly practice questions, and module tests at home.
 Parents will be responsible for checking in with their student to ensure timely completion of assignments and for assigning the student’s final grade.
-Teacher will be responsible for grading labs, in-class worksheets, presentations, and tests.
+The teacher will be responsible for grading labs and tests.

 Supplies: Household supplies per syllabus for labs